T2VAttack: Adversarial Attack on Text-to-Video Diffusion Models: Introduction

 In contrast, the adversarial robustness of Text-to-Image (T2I) diffusion models has been extensively studied~\cite{liu2023riatig,zhuang2023pilot,yang2024mma}.
 For example, RIATIG~\cite{liu2023riatig} leverages genetic algorithms \cite{holland1992genetic} to craft stealthy adversarial prompts via word-level perturbations, achieving imperceptible yet effective attacks.
 Similarly, QueryFreeAdv~\cite{zhuang2023pilot} demonstrates that character-level perturbations can effectively attack Stable Diffusion models through Projected Gradient Descent (PGD)~\cite{madry2018towards} and greedy search~\cite{temlyakov2011greedy}.
 These approaches pose tangible threats, especially when integrated into tools such as autocomplete plugins, which can generate seemingly natural adversarial prompts that bypass content moderation and yield harmful outputs.
-Despite these advances in robustness evaluation of T2I models, the emerging field of T2V generation presents unique challenges: (1) semantic vulnerability, stemming from multi-frame conditional generation that requires precise cross-modal alignment, and (2) temporal vulnerability, rooted in the complexity of modeling realistic motion dynamics.
-To bridge these gaps, we conduct a systematic exploration of adversarial robustness on T2V models from both semantic and temporal perspectives, with representative examples illustrated in Fig.~\ref{fig:intro}.
+Nevertheless, such attacks do not transfer readily to video generation.
+T2I attacks adapted to T2V models induce only marginal degradation, \textit{e.g.}, QueryFreeAdv~\cite{zhuang2023pilot} optimizes surrogate objectives in the text-encoder embedding space that prove statistically decoupled from the video-level spatiotemporal representation.
+In essence, T2V generation poses two unique robustness challenges: (1) semantic vulnerability, stemming from multi-frame conditional generation that requires precise cross-modal alignment~\cite{zhang2026trajectory}, and (2) temporal vulnerability, rooted in the complexity of modeling realistic motion dynamics~\cite{wang2025freezevla,chowdhury2025vid}.
+To bridge these gaps, we conduct a systematic study of the adversarial robustness of T2V models from both semantic and temporal perspectives, with representative examples illustrated in Fig.~\ref{fig:intro}.

 \IEEEpubidadjcol